European-XFEL/Karabo/doc/concepts/general_concepts.rst

 the middle-layer API).
 Developers can use these hooks to trigger special functionality on events common to all devices.
 They are as following:

-- *preReconfigure(incomingReconfiguration)*: allows to alter an incoming re-configuration to the device *before* actually updating device properties.
+- *preReconfigure(incomingReconfiguration)*: allows an incoming re-configuration to the device to be altered *before* actually updating device properties.
 This hook can be used to perform more sophisticated validity checks or to alter the configuration before its application.
-The configuration is passed as a Karabo Hash, which contains all altered properties.
+The configuration is passed as a Karabo Hash which contains all altered properties.

   .. note::